Provisioning Package

 - Confirm that the bulk token was fetched successfully.

-Bulk enrollment tokens have a maximum validity of 180 days.
+Bulk enrollment tokens support a maximum validity of 180 days.
+The actual expiry depends on the date selected during token creation.
 Plan migration waves so all devices using this package complete migration before the token expires.

 Step 6 - Complete the Package